AdobeDocs/experience-manager-cloud-service.es-ES/help/assets/add-assets.md

 ### Serial uploads {#serialuploads}

-Uploading numerous assets in bulk consumes significant I/O resources, which may adversely impact the performance of your AEM Assets instance.
-In particular, if you have a slow internet connection, the time to upload drastically increases due to a spike in disk I/O. Moreover, your web browser may introduce additional restrictions to the number of POST requests AEM Assets can handle for concurrent asset uploads.
+Uploading numerous assets in bulk consumes significant I/O resources, which may adversely impact the performance of [!DNL Assets].
+In particular, if you have a slow internet connection, the time to upload drastically increases due to a spike in disk I/O. Moreover, your web browser may introduce additional restrictions to the number of POST requests [!DNL Assets] can handle for concurrent asset uploads.
 As a result, the upload operation fails or terminate prematurely.
-In other words, AEM assets may miss some files while ingesting a bunch of files or altogether fail to ingest any file.
+In other words, [!DNL Assets] may miss some files while ingesting a bunch of files or altogether fail to ingest any file.

-To overcome this situation, AEM Assets ingests one asset at a time (serial upload) during a bulk upload operation, instead of the concurrently ingesting all the assets.
+To overcome this situation, [!DNL Assets] ingests one asset at a time (serial upload) during a bulk upload operation, instead of the concurrently ingesting all the assets.

 Serial uploading of assets is enabled by default.
 To disable the feature and allow concurrent uploading, overlay the `fileupload` node in Crx-de and set the value of the `parallelUploads` property to `true`.

 ### Streamed uploads {#streamed-uploads}

-If you upload many assets to AEM, the I/O requests to server increase drastically, which reduces the upload efficiency and can even cause some upload task to time out.
-AEM Assets supports streamed uploading of assets.
+If you upload many assets to [!DNL Experience Manager], the I/O requests to server increase drastically, which reduces the upload efficiency and can even cause some upload task to time out. [!DNL Assets] supports streamed uploading of assets.
 Streamed uploading reduces the disk I/O during the upload operation by avoiding asset storage in a temporary folder on the server before copying it to the repository.
 Instead, the data is transferred directly to the repository.
 This way, the time to upload large assets and the possibility of timeouts is reduced.
-Streamed upload is enabled by default in AEM Assets.
+Streamed upload is enabled by default in [!DNL Assets].

 >[!NOTE]
 >
->Streaming upload is disabled for AEM running on JEE server with servlet-api version lower than 3.1.
+>Streaming upload is disabled for [!DNL Experience Manager] running on JEE server with servlet-api version lower than 3.1.
 -->

 ### Gestión de cargas cuando el recurso ya existe {#handling-upload-existing-file}